Siriusmart/merlin/docs/src/basic-usage.md

 ## The help command

-The help command is an internal command (does not belong to any module, cannot be disabled) to disable information about a module or command.
+The help command is an internal command (does not belong to any module, cannot be disabled) to display information about a module or command.

 ### Module